jhumelsine/jhumelsine.github.io/_posts/2023-12-02-bumper-sticker-computer-science-software-engineering.md

 _All public elements of a design together make up its interface, and the name of each of those elements presents an opportunity to reveal the intention of the design._ ― Eric Evans

-_One of my most productive days was throwing away 1,000 lines of code._ ― Ken Thompson

 _To write clean code, you must first write dirty code and then clean it._ ― Robert C. Martin

 # Prevention